 In order to achieve your conversion goals, you have to create content that motivates your audience and put them at the center of your writing.
 Leaders in your organization may be concerned about taking a certain tone or expressing a certain perspective.
 Whatever stance you take, it’s important to select a point of view and stick with it to attract new users and continue to engage prospects for the long run.
-Just in case it’s been a while, these are the 3 types of perspective to use in writing:
+Just in case it’s been a while, these are the 3 types of Unique perspective to use in writing:

 - 1st Person – Uses terms like “I”, “we”, and “my”.
 This is seen as friendly.